Children and Family Law

 A child-focused approach

-We will always first try and resolve any dispute through negotiation and agreement.
-However, if it is necessary to issue proceedings, we will advise you of the range of orders available to you, the relevant costs and timescales.
-Most commonly these will include:
+We will always explore resolving any dispute through negotiation and agreement, and mediation.
+If that doesn't work out, we will advise you of the range of orders available to you and help you choose the best for you and your family.

-An order determining a specific issue in dispute relating to a child such as choice of schooling.
+This order sorts out a specific issue in dispute relating to your child, such as your choice of school, religious upbringing or medical treatment.

 We can also advise you on other child-related issues including: